levino/selva_viva/src/content/frontPage/en/index.md

 hero:
   greeting: Welcome to
   title: Viva la Selva
-  msg: We cultivate and safeguard endangered tropical trees, fostering a greener future with thriving rainforests.
+  msg: We plant and protect trees that are rare or at risk.
-  button: Donate Now
+  button: Support Our Cause
   hero_bg_image: /src/assets/plant-a-tree.png
 participate:
   title: Get Involved